KyleMayes/vulkanalia/tutorial/book/src/pipeline/render_passes.md

 **Code:** [main.rs](https://github.com/KyleMayes/vulkanalia/tree/master/tutorial/src/11_render_passes.rs)

 Before we can finish creating the pipeline, we need to tell Vulkan about the framebuffer attachments that will be used while rendering.
 We need to specify how many color and depth buffers there will be, how many samples to use for each of them and how their contents should be handled throughout the rendering operations.
-All of this information is wrapped in a *render pass* object, for which we'll create a new `create_render_pass` function.
+All of this information is wrapped in a *render pass* object, for which we'll create a new `^create_render_pass` function.
 Call this function from `App::create` before `create_pipeline`.

 ```rust,noplaypen
 impl App {